 Solar street lamps have developed rapidly in recent years, with the advantages of energy saving, environmental protection, zero electricity, easy installation and so on, quickly into the public's vision.
 Solar street lamps entered the African market and quickly won the favor of African users.

-Kenya as an important trade centers in Africa, its economy is developing fast, meanwhile, the government promised that by 2025, the power to cover 70% of the population, such as infrastructure, also further promote the Kenya economic zone, industrial park, commercial and residential building and the construction of tourist resort is booming, Kenya is expected to become one of the global markets with great development potential for basic lighting and municipal lighting.
+Kenya as an important trade center in Africa, and its economy is developing fast, meanwhile, the government promised that by 2025, the power to cover 70% of the population, such as infrastructure, also further promote Kenya's economic zone, industrial park, commercial and residential building and the construction of tourist resort is booming, Kenya is expected to become one of the global markets with great development potential for basic lighting and municipal lighting.

-In addition, with more affordable solar street lights, batteries and panels, and innovative business plans, millions of households in Africa and elsewhere will be able to switch from kerosene and incandescent bulbs to more technologically advanced lighting fixtures.
+In addition, with more affordable solar street light wholesale, batteries and panels, and innovative business plans, millions of households in Africa and elsewhere will be able to switch from kerosene and incandescent bulbs to more technologically advanced lighting fixtures.

 Nowadays, solar-powered street lamps are becoming more and more popular in Africa.
 This kind of outdoor light is very feasible in sunny countries, which can improve the living standard of local people, and can be used in remote areas.